 ‘The history of York’, declared King George VI, ‘is the history of England’, and in many ways the history of Clifford’s Tower is the history of York.

-In 1068–9, William the Conqueror built two motte and bailey castles in York, to strengthen his military hold on the north: the mound of the second, now known as the ‘Old Baile’, can be seen clearly across the river from Clifford’s Tower.
+In 1068–9, William the Conqueror built two motte-and-bailey castles in York, to strengthen his military hold on the north.
+The mound of the second, now known as the ‘Old Baile’, can be seen clearly across the river from Clifford’s Tower.

 But very soon afterwards both castles were burnt by a Danish fleet, supported by the people of York.
 William thereupon savagely laid waste wide areas of northern England as a warning and punishment, and rebuilt both castles.
 The mound on which Clifford’s Tower now stands became the core of the principal fortress, York Castle, defended – as can also clearly be seen from the tower – on one side by the River Ouse and on the other by the River Foss.

-Having witnessed the upheavals of the northern Pilgrimage of Grace against Henry VIII-whereafter the rebel leader Robert Aske was allegedly hung from its walls in chains to die slowly of starvation-the tower narrowly escaped demolition in Elizabethan times, when its keeper began to demolish it in order to sell its materials, beginning inside the tower so as to avoid detection.
+Having witnessed the upheavals of the northern Pilgrimage of Grace against Henry VIII – after which, in 1537, the rebel leader Robert Aske was allegedly hanged from its walls in chains – the tower narrowly escaped demolition in Elizabethan times, when its keeper began to dismantle it in order to sell its materials, beginning inside the tower so as to avoid detection.